Clay County Medical Reserve Corps Seeking Volunteers

 Anyone Can Volunteer – The Clay County MRC needs and has a place for you.
 When disaster strikes a community, volunteers of all skill levels are necessary to help those in dire need.
 By volunteering now, BEFORE the disaster strikes, you become part of an organized response effort, helping those in need more quickly.
 Clay County MRC welcomes medical, public health, and non-medical individuals at least 18 years old who are willing to serve our local community when needed.

-The Clay County MRC will be hosting two informational sessions where community members can learn how to become an MRC volunteer and submit a volunteer application.
-Both sessions will be held at the Clay County Health Department at 601 E. 12th Street in Flora, IL.
-You can attend either session and do not need to attend both.
+The Clay County MRC will be hosting informational sessions where community members can learn how to become an MRC volunteer and submit a volunteer application.
+Sessions will be held at the Clay County Health Department at 601 E. 12th Street in Flora, IL.